2025-2026 FAFSA

 Dear Seahawk,

-I’m sure you’ve heard the news regarding delays processing the 2024/2025 FAFSA.
+I’m sure you’ve heard the news regarding delays processing the 2025/2026 FAFSA.
 What you have heard is mainly true.
-Several major changes were made this year and these changes are causing delays in processing FAFSAs.
+The sooner you submit your FAFSA, the higher your chances are to qualify for additional grants.
 We at Broward College know how important your financial aid is to you, and we are doing everything we can to make sure you have the money you need to achieve your goals.
-To keep you informed, I will send an update on the progress we have made in processing FAFSAs for Fall every 2 weeks until Fall Classes begin on August 16, 2024.
+To keep you informed, I will send an update on the progress we have made in processing FAFSAs for Fall every 2 weeks until Fall Classes begin on August 15, 2025.
 For now, this is what you need to know:

 If you need help completing your FAFSA, we’re here to help!
 Visit www.broward.edu/fafsafever and choose the most convenient way for us to help you.